PhoenixTales/wiki.gothicarchive.org/religion.md

 - `Kasakk put copper on the eyes of three of our men` (they died)
 - `by Kasakk's stinking heap!`
 - `for Kasakk's sake, let's get out of here`
+- `Kasakk, Kasakk?
+Right, there was this little god, I remember`